-The Master of Forest Science and the Master of Environmental Science degree programs are designed for students wishing to conduct scientific research that contributes toward basic and applied knowledge.
-The Master of Forest Science degree is intended for those students wishing to work in forest-related topics; and the Master of Environmental Science degree is intended for students wishing to work in non-forest related environmental issues.
-These Science degrees are intended to provide students a deeper disciplinary focus than the Management degrees, while holding to the core value of the school that students should be allowed flexibility in course selection in order to meet their educational goals.
+The Master of Environmental Science (MESc) and Master of Forest Science (MFS) programs are designed for students wishing to conduct scientific research that contributes toward basic and applied knowledge.
+The MFS degree is intended for those students wishing to work on forest-related topics, and the MESc degree is intended for students wishing to work on non-forest related environmental issues.
+These science degrees are intended to provide students a deeper disciplinary focus than the School’s management degrees, while holding to the core value of the School that students should be allowed flexibility in course selection in order to meet their educational goals.
 The course of study includes formalized training in the philosophy and practice of science.
 Training is provided through key courses in combination with extended research.

 The scientific research required for this degree will be conducted in close collaboration with a YSE faculty research advisor.
 Selection of the advisor will take place during the application process, where students indicate three potential advisors they would be interested in working with.
 It is suggested that applicants connect with potential advisors before applying, however this is not required and advisors are not secured in advance of application for admission.

 The MESc/MFS is a 48-credit program, with formal coursework comprising at least 24 credits.
 Decisions on the timing for completion of the coursework credits are made by the student and research advisor.
 Courses may be distributed evenly over two years, or a greater course load may be carried in Year 1 to accommodate research-related travel and fieldwork in Year 2.

 MESc/MFS students are required to complete Mixed Methods for Social Science Research (YSE 551a) or Natural Science Research Methods (YSE 550a) in their first semester.
 Another research methods course may be substituted for YSE 551a or YSE 550a when appropriate and subject to approval of the research advisor.